 - Other Materials

-As earlier mentioned, there are different materials you can add to asphalt, concrete, and snap tiles to create a more comfortable playing experience, especially when it comes to padding.
+As earlier mentioned, there are different materials you can add to create a more comfortable playing experience, especially when it comes to padding.

 Padding is essential, as it helps to absorb shock when playing sports.
 You’ll also love how it encourages your pickleball to pop when they hit the ground.